Gedoix/cc5114-examples/README.md

-# cc5114-examples
+# Neural Networks and Genetic Programming
 ---

 Examples of the concepts from the course CC5114: Neural Networks and Genetic Programming

-Copy hosted over at [my Github page (Collaborators only)](https://github.com/Gedoix/cc5114-examples.git)
+Copy hosted over at my [Github](https://github.com/Gedoix/cc5114-examples.git) page (Collaborators only)]

 Packages are described here in the order they were developed, and explaining what they do